Snowy driveways, cozy firelit evenings, frost on the window panes, hot cocoa on the stove.

 Winterize your pool.
 Whether it’s an inground or above-ground pool, proper closure makes for a much easier opening come springtime.
 Remove any pool toys, accessories, and ladders, clean and skim the pool thoroughly to eliminate debris, and add winterizing chemicals — like an algaecide or pH-balancer — to avoid growths or contamination.
 (Pro tip: many pool companies offer curated winterizing kits that contain all the supplies you’ll need.)
 Finally, invest in a well-insulated pool cover.
 If you want to keep a heated pool open, you’ll need to have your pump running constantly to avoid freezing.

 4. Consider Upgrades That Boost Winter Efficiencies

 It may seem like a splurge, but investing in “smart” technology can be really valuable if you’re managing your property remotely.
-Simplify the winterizing process, save money and energy, and handle issues without deploying your on-site contact with these tech improvements:
+Simplify the winterizing process, save money and energy, give your home an eco-friendly edge, and handle issues without deploying your on-site contact with these tech improvements:

 Smart thermostats: Program the heat so it warms the house to a comfortable temperature an hour before guests arrive (and cools slightly when empty to keep energy costs lower).

 Smart water sensors: Detect leaks in the house before a guest does, and prevent serious water damage caused by undiscovered issues.

 Smart locks: Track visitors, allow keyless entry for your guests, and prevent break-ins with added security.